w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 include them in the Avalanche ecosystem via subnets.
 The trade-offs are that the autonomy of design is limited and blockchains have to buy into the design decisions of Avalanche's main chains.
 Unlike parachains on Polkadot, Subnets are not able to share the security of the main chains.
-In addition to utilizing block finality and security of the Relay-chain, parachains on Polkadot use [XCM](learn-xcm) to pass native trustless messages, instead of having to rely on multiple bridging solutions.
+In addition to utilizing block finality and security of the relay chain, parachains on Polkadot use [XCM](learn-xcm) to pass native trustless messages, instead of having to rely on multiple bridging solutions.
 However, Subnets are easy to launch when compared to parachains, given that they only need a recommended minimum of 5 validators, which make the costs of launch predictable.
 Avalanche